going-to-create-my-life/E-Cell-Teams-Page/README.md

 3. Atlast, Replace my given index.html with that which is in your React's app "public" folder.
 4. Now type "npm start" on the terminal and Press Enter to see the page.

-Note:- Please check it out that in your terminal you are at your React app's folder only to use "npm start"
+Note:- 1.
+Please check it out that in your terminal you are at your React app's folder only to use "npm start"
+       2. After start it will show something like "Uncaught runtime errors:" but ignore that and press on "Cross" to continue...